ronpang/Aquaponic-system/README.md

 2. Plastic tubes for returning water back to fish tank may have a chance to have blockage

 Solution:
-1. Water level sensor to detect the water level to prevent overflow
+1. Water level sensor to detect the water level to prevent overflow ([Product link][link-waterlevel])
 2. If there are software error created, turn off the water pump